EreAlexandru/ADO-MCP-Local-Server/INSTALL.md

 Once installed, you can use natural language commands like:
 - "List all my Azure DevOps projects"
-- "Show work items in project MHC"
+- "Show work items in project MyProject"
-- "Create a bug in project MHC with title 'Login button not working'"
+- "Create a bug in project MyProject with title 'Login button not working'"
-- "Show pull requests in MHC repository"
+- "Show pull requests in MyProject repository"
 - "Create a test plan for the new feature"
-- "Show wiki pages in project MHC"
+- "Show wiki pages in project MyProject"

 ## ✅ Verification